Vidocq

 The soundtrack is loud and epic, something that usually bothers me no end.
 But with a film this expressive and fast-paced, there really is no other option than to go all the way.
 While the music itself didn't interest me as much, it does give the film more body and seeing how the pacing is quite excruciating, it's hard to fault the soundtrack for being overzealous.
 But again, if you're not on the same wavelength as Pitof, I can see how the music could become dire real fast.

 Having Guillaume Canet (he was still quite young back then) and Inés Sastre on your team is never a bad thing, but with Gérard Depardieu taking up the lead role Pitof really hit the jackpot.
 Depardieu is probably France's most prestigious actor and a true star well beyond its borders.
 Simply putting his name on your poster greatly increases the chances of international recognition.
-They all do commendable jobs too, though for the larger part they're just lending their faces to their respective characters.
+They all do commendable jobs too, though for the larger part, they're just lending their faces to their respective characters.
 Vidocq is not the kind of film that puts a lot of strain on its actors.

 Vidocq is a rather wild ride.
-At its core you'll find a simple detective story, but along the way Pitof stops to include elements from several different genres.
+At its core, you'll find a simple detective story, but along the way, Pitof stops to include elements from several different genres.
 The setting is that of a raunchy costume drama, the masked figure introduces some curious fantasy elements and when Vidocq finally faces the villain there's an actual martial arts fighting sequence.
 And a pretty great one at that.
 It's an eclectic mix of genres that don't always play nice together, but seeing how this movie is set up to be a roller coaster ride, that's hardly an issue.

 There are some things here that don't work as well as they should, but they are completely eclipsed by the parts that do.
-Not only that, the sheer vigor and energy that explodes from every pixel makes this one of the more entertaining French films I've seen.
+Not only that but the sheer vigor and energy that explodes from every pixel makes this one of the more entertaining French films I've seen.
 And while technology has long since caught up with Pitof's first, its strange and no-hold-barred visual approach still sets it apart on an aesthetic level.
 It's a shame Pitof's career as a director would end soon after, but at least he made one great film.
-It's definitely not for everyone, but if you're up for some French high octane weirdness it's a very solid bet.
+It's definitely not for everyone, but if you're up for some French high-octane weirdness it's a very solid bet.